Transportation Strategy — Cara A. Brown

 The Strategy — 15+ Elements

 Mission.
 Vision.
 Four strategic pillars.
 User groups and value propositions.
-A strategy scorecard with three measurement levels.
-A tech & BI maturity model.
+A strategy scorecard with three measurement levels (Business, Strategy, Product).
+A technology and BI maturity model.
 Initiative detail and stakeholder tool.
 Build/buy decision framework.
-Two gigamaps — inbound and outbound.
-A grounding alignment to the wider Supply Chain Strategy.
-This is not a deck.
-It is a system.
+Two E2E gigamaps — inbound and outbound — mapping flow, friction, and critical pairings across the full transportation network.

 Outcomes

-Roadshowed to the VP of KTD, who loved it immediately.
-All KTD executives endorsed it and asked the team to build further — the first unified strategic direction the function had ever had.
+The strategy was roadshowed to the VP of KTD, then to all KTD executives.
+Both sessions produced immediate, unanimous endorsement — the first unified strategic direction the function had ever established.

-The annual transportation technology investment had no strategic alignment before this work.
-The strategy gave that capital a direction — and gave leadership the framework to evaluate whether the investment was moving the organization forward.
+The annual transportation technology investment had no strategic direction before this work.
+The strategy gave that capital a framework — and gave leadership a tool to evaluate whether investment was moving the organization forward.

 "How you work is the example we have given to the merchandising team — of what we need to be successful."